bcspragu/flic-linux-hci-rust-client/README.md

   - [ ] Support pairing buttons
   - [ ] Have persistence of some kind
   - [ ] Support things happening when buttons are clicked
+- [ ] Add integration tests that download the flicd binary from master or a known release and run the binary against them.
 - [x] Actually try it out (use it in a binary)
 - [x] Fix the current model of TcpStream communication.
 Basically, commands never get sent because we're locked on waiting for the data to come back from